 I will leave you with this thought.
 On my pharmacy pick up window, there is a sign that reads “Must show ID for all controlled substances for pickup”.
 I have picked up my Valium prescriptions monthly since January and have never once been asked for ID.
 No ID required for a drug that sudden discontinuation can cause seizures and death.
 No ID required for a drug that is considered to have more severe withdrawal than from heroin.
 No ID for a drug that has been implicated in numerous deaths from overdose (often in combination with opiates).
 No ID for a drug that has caused numerous suicides from the sheer horror of the withdrawals.
 Things need to change.
 I am not the only one struggling with this horror right now, and this madness must be stopped.

 Dr. Huff is a cardiologist, mom, wife, breast cancer survivor and director at the Benzodiazapine Information Coaltion.

-Natural help for anxiety and stress?
+Natural help for stress?
 Try the Blooming Wellness ZENTones

 Read Dr. Erin Stair’s novel Manic Kingdom !
 Based on a true, provocative story, Manic Kingdom will make you rethink mental illness and conventional treatments for mental illness, as well as reconsider what crazy is versus what sanity is.
 Manic Kingdom was featured on The BBC Radio Show and The Psych Central Podcast.